peterberkenbosch/sensible_rails_starter/README.md

 ## Contributions

-Contribution welcome 🤗
+Contributions welcome 🤗

 ---

 ## Alternatives

-> To our knowledge, these all feature Rails 7.
+> To our knowledge, the following work with Rails 7.
 If we have it wrong, please log an issue or a PR. ☺️

 #### excid3 (Chris) at GoRails
 - [Jumpstart](https://github.com/excid3/jumpstart) - Easily jumpstart a new Rails application with a bunch of great features by default